jpsdr/MKVToolnix-Windows-7/README.md

   * building and running the test file test suite
   * building with all optional features disabled

-# 5. Included libraries and their licenses
+# 5. Included third-party components and their licenses

-MKVToolNix includes and uses the following libraries:
+MKVToolNix includes and uses the following libraries & artwork:

 ## 5.1. avilib